guillermoamaral/Webside/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Logo
-The logo is the result of a great job made by [AY!
-Design](https://aydesign.art/).
+The logo is the result of a great job made by [ay! design](https://aydesign.art/).

 ## Contact